bnfinet/docker-dns/README.md

 want to have to go lookup the port mapping every time you need to wire things up.
 This is called service discovery and there's a [DNS record](http://en.wikipedia.org/wiki/SRV_record) for that.

-	you@laptop:~$ host -t SRV _ssh._tcp.sshdhost.docker.local
+	you@laptop:~$ host -t SRV _ssh._tcp.awesomeapp.docker.local
-	sshdhost.docker.local has SRV record 0 10 49158 e5c777e21c60.docker.local.
+	awesomeapp.docker.local has SRV record 0 10 49158 fbc938bbfec1.docker.local.

-or just
+or just provide the host to get all srv records

-	you@laptop:~$ host -t SRV sshdhost.docker.local
+	you@laptop:~$ host -t SRV awesomeapp.docker.local
+	awesomeapp.docker.local has SRV record 0 10 49175 fbc938bbfec1.docker.local.
-	sshdhost.docker.local has SRV record 0 10 49158 e5c777e21c60.docker.local.
+	awesomeapp.docker.local has SRV record 0 10 49176 fbc938bbfec1.docker.local.

 then you can do

-	PORT=$(host -t SRV sshdhost.docker.local | awk '{print $7}');
+	PORT=$(host -t SRV awesomeapp.docker.local | awk '{print $7}');
-	ssh -p $PORT sshdhost.docker.local
+	ssh -p $PORT awesomeapp.docker.local

-In addition you get a variety of DNS record mappings.
-In this example
-- sshdhost.docker.local CNAME e5c777e21c60.docker.local
-- e5c777e21c60.docker.local A record

-## how this works
+## how we do that

 docker-dns scans the docker api periodically and builds DNS records for each container...
 - UUID is an A record
 - container ID (first 12 of the UUID) is an A record
-- a cleaned version of the  is CNAME to the A record
+- a cleaned version of the image name is CNAME to the A record
-- hostname (run -h) is CNAME to the A record
-- exposed ports are SRV records by looking up the 'port/proto' in /etc/services
+- hostname (run -h) is CNAME to the A record and for all exposed ports on each container several SRV records are created by looking up the 'port/proto' (such as '22/tcp') in /etc/services:

+	_service._protocol.hostname.docker.local
+	_service._protocol.containerID.docker.local
+	_service._protocol.imagename.docker.local

 ## features